 This Year's One Book Read

-You can read more about Ross Gay, The Book of Delights and other titles by Gay at www.rossgay.net.
+You can read more about Aimee Nezhukumatathil, World of Wonders, and other titles by the author at https://blueflowerarts.com/artist/aimee-nezhukumatathil/ and the author's website, https://aimeenez.net/.